otegami/openarm/website/docs/hardware/introduction.md

 Welcome to the hardware documentation of **OpenArm v1.0**!

-This guide will help you assemble, wire, and test OpenArm v1.0.
-The instructions here focus on the **right arm**, but the **left arm follows nearly identical steps**, with any necessary differences clearly highlighted.
+This guide gives all the hardware information, and will help you assemble, wire, and test OpenArm v1.0.
+The assembly instructions here focus on the **right arm**, but the **left arm follows nearly identical steps**, with any necessary differences clearly highlighted.

 ---